Getting your North Dakota property and casualty license is the first step toward becoming a P&C insurance agent in North Dakota.

 How long does it take to process a property and casualty insurance license application in North Dakota?

-This process may take up to three weeks.
+It will take up to three weeks for you to become an insurance agent.
 You’ll receive an email once the North Dakota Insurance Department reviews your application.

 Can I get a temporary property and casualty insurance agent license in North Dakota?